Custom attribute map rules

 8. Use the Reader attribute dropdown to select the reader field you'd like to update based on this rule.

-9. Add the Reader attribute value you'd like that reader attribute set to.
+9. Enter the Reader attribute value you'd like that reader attribute set to.

-Once created, you'll be able to see, edit, and delete the rule in the Custom Attribute Map Rules section.
+Once created, you can view, edit, and delete the rule in the Custom attribute map rules section.

 Example